Keema is one of my favorite foods. Soon to be one of yours.

-- Add the lemon juice and peas.
+- Add the lemon juice, peas and half of the cilantro.
 Cook for another couple of minutes until the peas are tender.
 They are tiny and don't take long!

-- Top with fresh cilantro right before serving.
+- Top with the remaining fresh cilantro right before serving.

 - This recipe was originally published in 2013, but updated (and upgraded) in 2017.
-It's almost exactly the same, but the old version didn't include peas or potatoes.
-It also used a 16 oz. can of diced tomatoes instead of the three fresh Roma tomatoes.
+It's almost exactly the same, but the old version didn't include peas or potatoes (leave them out if you like!).
+It also used canned diced tomatoes instead of the fresh Roma tomatoes.
 It tastes great either way, but I prefer to use fresh tomatoes.

 - If you are a paleo pal or doing the Whole30, leave out the peas since they are legumes.
 For low-carb, leave out the potatoes (and you won't need to simmer it as long — it'll be super quick!).
-You can always sub or add other veggies like spinach.
+You can sub or add other veggies like spinach for Palak Keema.

 - If you like your keema spicier, you could substitute a couple of serrano peppers for the jalapeño or add some cayenne pepper to taste.

 - I make keema often so I started prepping a keema masala (i.e. spice mix).
-That way, I don't need to pull out seven jars every time I cook it.
+That way, I don't need to pull out multiple jars every time I cook it.

 - Eat with roasted curry cauliflower or cauliflower rice.

 - Potato cutlets with keema.
 We used to make them on my dad's birthday when I was little.
 It's like a mashed potato pancake, stuffed with keema meat and fried.
 I promise to cook these someday and then make the Internet a recipe.